-- Pay your Preliminary Tax for Income Tax purposes for the current year,
+- Pay your Preliminary Tax for the current year,

-- File your tax return for the previous tax year for Income Tax and Capital Gains Tax, and,
+- File your tax return and self-assessment for the previous tax year, and,

-- Pay any balance of Income Tax due for the previous year.
+- Pay any balance of tax due for the previous year.

 The due date of 31 October is also known as the specified return date.